This post was last updated on March 13th, 2022

 - What TV show would you like to live in?

-If you want to lighten up the mood of your conference call, choose among those fun icebreaker questions and get your virtual team to share some laughs and anecdotes!
+If you want to lighten up the mood of your conference call or sales kick-off meeting, choose among those fun icebreaker questions and get your virtual team to share some laughs and anecdotes!

 - Can you tell us a short joke that you know?

-- Can you tell us an awkward story that happened to you during high school?
+- Can you tell us an embarrassing story that happened to you during high school?

 - Who’s your celebrity crush?

-- What were your first – and wrong – impressions on the other team members?
+- What were your first – and wrong – impressions of the other team members?

-- If there was a zombie apocalypse coming in, what are the 2 teammates you would take in your team and why?
+- If there was a zombie apocalypse coming in, what are the 2 teammates you would take on your team and why?

 - What was the worst gift you ever received?